-Following the vote of the Change Board in respect of each Modification Report, the Code Administrator shall update the Modification Register to include the outcome of the vote and the reasons given by the Change Board Members pursuant to Section D8.17.
+Following the vote of the Change Board in respect of each Modification Report, the Code Administrator shall update the Modification Register to include the outcome of the vote and the reasons given by the Change Board Members pursuant to Section D7.17.

-Where the outcome of the Change Board vote is to determine that the Modification Report should be returned for further clarification or analysis (as referred to in Section D8.14(a)), the Working Group (or, where there was no Refinement Process, the Code Administrator) shall update the Modification Report to include such clarification or analysis, and this shall be returned to the Panel at the next suitable meeting.
+Where the outcome of the Change Board vote is to determine that the Modification Report should be returned for further clarification or analysis (as referred to in Section D7.14(a)), the Code Administrator shall update the Modification Report to include such clarification or analysis, and may, or where directed by the Panel shall, consult with the relevant Working Group in doing so, and this shall be returned to the Panel at the next suitable meeting pursuant to Section D6.4 (Consideration of the Modification Report).

-Where the Change Board votes on whether to approve a variation set out in a Modification Report (as referred to in Section D8.14(b)), the Code Administrator shall communicate the outcome of that vote to the Authority and the Panel, and shall send copies of the following to the Authority:
+Where the Change Board votes on whether to approve a variation set out in a Modification Report (as referred to in Section D7.14(c)), the Code Administrator shall communicate the outcome of that vote to the Authority, the Change Sub-Committee and the Panel, and shall send copies of the following to the Authority:

 the Modification Report;